fw4spl-org/fw4spl-doc/SAD/SDM-SAD-Serialization.rst

 Convert a ``fwData::Object``
 ----------------------------

-As explained earlier, all objects in fw4spl inherit from ``::fwData::Object`` class.
+As explained earlier, all objects in fw4spl inherit from the ``::fwData::Object`` class.
 To convert a C++ object in Atom, it must inherit from this class.
 To allow this conversion, some work must be done.

-The first things is to update the header file of the structure and add these lines :
+The first thing is to update the header file of the structure and add these lines :

 .. code:: cpp